crtcards1/demo_class/README.md

 # Learner Instructions

-You will need to follow along in the [Lab Instructions](https://github.com/crtcards1/demo_class/blob/main/Lab%20Guide.md)I've provided in this repo.
+You will need to follow along in the [Lab Instructions](https://github.com/crtcards1/demo_class/blob/main/Lab%20Guide.md) I've provided in this repo.
 They should be run from the **Ubuntu 24.04 terminal** machine you have set up.